Manreet28/SVM-BreastScan-Cancer-Risk-Assessment/README.md

 Run the Application: Execute the following command to start the Shiny app: shiny::runApp("path/to/your/app")

-Usage Instructions:
+# Usage Instructions

-Launch the application in RStudio.
+1. Launch the application in RStudio.
-Navigate to the Dashboard tab.
+2. Navigate to the Dashboard tab.
-Enter the required tumor feature values in the input fields.
+3. Enter the required tumor feature values in the input fields.
-Click the Predict button to get the diagnosis prediction.
+4. Click the Predict button to get the diagnosis prediction.
-Review the Prediction Result, ROC Curve, and Confusion Matrix for insights into the prediction accuracy.
+5. Review the Prediction Result, ROC Curve, and Confusion Matrix for insights into the prediction accuracy.

-About Breast Cancer
+# About Breast Cancer

 Breast cancer is one of the most prevalent cancers among women worldwide.
 The app provides educational resources on:

-Types of Tumors:
+## Types of Tumors

-Benign Tumors: Non-cancerous growths that do not invade nearby tissues.
+- **Benign Tumors**: Non-cancerous growths that do not invade nearby tissues.
-Malignant Tumors: Cancerous growths that can invade surrounding tissues and metastasize.
+- **Malignant Tumors**: Cancerous growths that can invade surrounding tissues and metastasize.

-Importance of Early Detection: Early detection significantly increases the chances of successful treatment.
+## Importance of Early Detection
+Early detection significantly increases the chances of successful treatment.
 Regular screenings and consultations with healthcare professionals are crucial for at-risk individuals.

 Contributions
 Contributions to this project are welcome!
 If you'd like to suggest improvements or report issues, please fork the repository and create a pull request.